 For example, the above result applies for the augmented commutative symmetric ring spectrum for $A$ connective.
 In this case, the augmentation map is an isomorphism on $\pi_0$ and, having a section, a surjection on $\pi_1$.
 Hence the above theorem applies to describe ${\rm THH}(A)$ as the homotopy limit of the tower $\{P_{A, n}({\rm THH}(A))\}$.
 Moreover, we can describe the homotopy fibers of the maps in the tower: applying Lemma \ref{taqoflogthh} in the setting of ordinary ${\rm THH}$ gives that these are merely extended powers of a suspension of ${\rm TAQ}(A)$.
 We will show that, under the connectivity hypothesis described in Definition \ref{logconnective}, we may draw similar conclusions about log ${\rm THH}$.

 The above formulation of Theorem \ref{kuhnanalysis} differs from the one given by Kuhn, as he employs a different formulation of topological Andr\'e--Quillen homology.
-The equivalence between the various notions is already alluded to in \emph{loc.\ cit.}, and is by now a well--known consequence of the work of Basterra and Mandell \cite{BM05}.
+The equivalence between the various notions is already alluded to in \emph{loc.\ cit.}, and is by now a well-known consequence of the work of Basterra and Mandell \cite{BM05}.
 As the present work is highly dependent upon the above formulation, we provide a proof explaining how one may pass between the two different setups.
 The author first learned of the below line of argument from a discussion on MathOverflow between Yonatan Harpaz and Bruno Stonek.\footnote{ \url{https://mathoverflow.net/questions/316418/}}

-\begin{proof}[Proof of Theorem \ref{kuhnanalysis}] By \cite[Theorem 3.10]{Kuh06}, there is such a tower of fibrations of commutative augmented $B$-algebras satisfying properties (1) and (3).
-Moreover, the fibers of the maps in the tower are described as extended powers of the $B$-module underlying the non--unital commutative $B$-algebra where the tensor $S^n \odot -$ is taken in the pointed model category of non--unital commutative $B$-algebras.
+\begin{proof}[Proof of Theorem \ref{kuhnanalysis}] By \cite[Theorems 3 and 4]{BM05}, the stabilization of the adjunctions (\ref{basterraadj}) gives rise to a chain of Quillen equivalences By \cite[Theorem 3.10]{Kuh06}, there is a tower of fibrations of commutative augmented $B$-algebras satisfying properties (1) and (3).
+Moreover, the fibers of the maps in the tower are described as extended powers of the $B$-module underlying the non-unital commutative $B$-algebra where the tensor $S^n \odot -$ is taken in the pointed model category of non-unital commutative $B$-algebras.
 This is the $0$th level of an $\Omega$-spectrum replacement of the suspension spectrum $\{S^n \odot I^{\Bbb R}_B(C)\}$ in the stable category ${\rm Sp}({\rm Nuca}_B)$.
-By \cite[Proposition 3.8]{BM05}, it makes homotopically no difference whether one applies the levelwise indecomposables or the levelwise forgetful functor ${\rm Sp}({\rm Nuca}_B) \to {\rm Sp}({\rm Mod}_A) \simeq {\rm Mod}_A$.
+By \cite[Proposition 3.8]{BM05}, it makes homotopically no difference whether one applies the levelwise indecomposables $Q_B$ or the levelwise forgetful functor ${\rm Sp}({\rm Nuca}_B) \to {\rm Sp}({\rm Mod}_A) \simeq {\rm Mod}_A$.
 In particular, ${\rm taq}^B(C)$ is naturally weakly equivalent to the $B$-module underlying ${\rm taq}_B(C)$, which concludes the proof. \end{proof}

 \begin{remark} Since the augmentation ideal functor $I_B$ is the right adjoint in a Quillen equivalence, we also have the stabilization formula involving instead the pointed tensor in augmented commutative $B$-algebras.
 Setting $B = A$ and $C = (A \wedge_R A) \wedge_{{\Bbb S}^{\cal J}[M \boxtimes_P M]} {\Bbb S}^{\cal J}[(M \boxtimes_P M)^{\rm rep}]$, this gives a stabilization formula for log ${\rm TAQ}$. \end{remark}